-In Figure 5 we show the visualization tool we use for the communication protocol of the active tags.
+In Figure 14, we show the visualization tool we use for the communication protocol of the active tags.
 Such a graphical representation gives an insight in the timing of the messages sent and received by active tags, as well as other elements of the communication protocol.
 This tool was successfully used to identify some potential firmware implementation problems.
-For instance, a weakness of the random number generator implementation led to the choice of the same time slot for communication in our emulation experiments.
+For instance, a weakness of the random number generator implementation led to the choice of the same time slot for communication in our emultaions.
 This fact produced an unusually large number of collision effects, for which the cause became obvious using the communication visualizer tool.
-As mentioned in Section 4, we implemented an alternative random number generator in the PIC emulator as a temporary solution. random number generation will be improved in the next prototype localization system.
+As mentioned in Section IV, we implemented an alternative random number generator in the PIC emulator as a temporary solution.
+The implementation of the random number generation functionality is planned to be improved in the next prototype localization system.